 Marlborough Sounds (4 days)

-Picture-book scenery of forests, trout-filled rivers, rugged backcountry, established vineyards and year-round sunshine make the region a favorite.
+Picture-book forest scenery, rivers, backcountry, vineyards and year round sunshine make the region a favorite.

 Southern Alps (5 days)

 The glacier region of Franz Josef and Fox Glaciers is simply stunning.

 Wellington (3 days)